Frequently Asked Questions

 How will the meter replacement process work?

-Power meters: Meters will be changed out over a few years, expected to begin in 2021, area by area, and customers will be notified of the short outage period when the meter will be replaced.
-Contractors will carry city-issued identification.
-Door hangers will be left to notify customers when the power meter installation is complete.
+Power meters are being changed out on an area-by-area basis, beginning in 2023, with completion expected in 2027.
+Electric meter replacements do not require an appointment, but power customers are notified of the short outage period when the meter will be replaced.
+Door hangers are left to notify customers when the power meter installation is complete.

 Do I need to schedule an appointment to replace my city electric meter?